 Does your throat feel tight or like you can’t swallow your food?

 Many things can cause this.
 Not all are serious.
-Let your doctor know right away if it doesn’t go away or if you have any other symptoms with it.
+Let your doctor know right away if the tightness doesn’t go away or if you have any other symptoms with it.

 Heartburn is a common problem that may cause tightness in your throat.
 Your throat can feel sore or burn.
 You might find it hard to swallow.
 It can last anywhere from minutes to hours.

 You can get heartburn after you eat a big meal or if you lie down right after eating.
 Some foods and drinks can trigger it.
 This includes tomatoes, spicy or fatty foods, alcohol, or foods with lots of acid, like citrus.
 Stress, smoking, and obesity make it more likely that you'll get it.

 If heartburn causes your throat tightness, you might also have these symptoms:

 Pain or burning in your chest after meals, when you lie down, or when you bend over

 Bitter, sour, or salty taste in your mouth

 A feeling like food is stuck in your throat or chest